h2non/nar/README.md

 Yes, at least by the moment is still required

-In a future version `0.2` (probably) there is a planned provide support for creating a pure binary-like executable archive without depending of `nar` package to extract or run the application, so you will run it like:
+In a future version `0.2` there is a planned provide support for creating a pure binary-like executable archive without depending of `nar` package to extract or run the application, so you will beable to run it like:

 ```bash
 $ ./app-0.1.0.nar.run
 ```

+Ideas about this are welcome!

 ## Contributing